FabricAttachedMemory/Emulation/README.md

 A reasonable development environment (gcc, make) is available at first boot.
 "apt" and "aptitude" are configured to allow package installation and updates per the FAME_MIRROR, FAME_L4FAME, and FAME_PROXY settings above.

+## Networking and DNS to the FAME "nodes"

+With resolvconf, NetworkManager, and systemd-resolved all vying for attention, this is highly non-deterministic :-)   More will be revealed...

+For now, node01 == 192.168.42.1, node02 == 192.168.42.2, etc.

+You can ssh to the node as the "l4tm" user.
+If you set your $HOME/.ssh/config file correctly using the id_rsa.nophrase private key the ssh occurs without further typing.

 ## Running FAME on non-Debian host systems